Andrew Shanken

 Architecture and consumer culture, memory and the built environment, historiography, paper architecture and the unbuilt, fairs and expositions, themed landscapes, history of heritage and conservation planning, and architectural keywords.

 Professor Shanken’s first book, 194X, examines how American architects and planners on the American homefront anticipated the world after the war.
 Broadly speaking, it is a cultural history of American architecture, planning, and consumer culture in this formative and strained moment for the architectural profession.
 His second book, Into the Void Pacific, looks at the architecture of the neglected 1939 San Francisco world’s fair.
-He is working on two books projects: Off the Map, which is a history of imagery in American urban planning, and The Everyday Life of Memorials, a cultural geography of memorials.
+His third book, The Everyday Life of Memorials is forthcoming from Zone Books in 2022.
+He is currently working on the history of imagery in American urban planning.
 He teaches courses on most of these topics, primarily in the Department of Architecture, but also in American Studies.

-He is a Board Member in American Studies, Faculty Curator of the Environmental Design Archives, on the Faculty Advisory Committee at the Townsend Center for the Humanities and the Global Urban Humanities.
+He is currently the Director of American Studies, Faculty Curator of the Environmental Design Archives, on the Faculty Advisory Committee at the Townsend Center for the Humanities and the Global Urban Humanities.
 He has a joint appointment in American Studies.

 ARCH 170A An Historical Survey of Architecture and Urbanism: Antiquity to the Renaissance